 On this date in NBA history (2004), free agent Steve Nash rejoined the team that drafted him with the 15th pick in the 1996 NBA draft: The Phoenix Suns.

 During his last two seasons with the Mavs, Nash was an All-Star and member of the All-NBA 3rd team.
 In his first season back with the Suns, Nash won MVP while helping the Suns and their young guns — Amar’e Stoudemire, Shawn Marion and Joe Johnson — to a league-best 62-20 record while averaging 110 points a game.
 Some people, like MVP runner-up Shaquille O’Neal, called Nash a “Sympathy MVP” but Nash would go on to win MVP the next season and came in 2nd place the season after that — losing to former Dallas teammate and friend Dirk Nowitzki.

-Nash would end up playing 10 seasons in Phoenix; The Suns went to the playoffs seven times and the WCF three times during those 10 seasons.
+Nash would end up playing 10 seasons in Phoenix, taking the Suns to the playoffs seven times and the WCF three times during the highlight-filled decade.